quixio/quix-streams/docs/docker-setup.md

 	On the first run the compile script may take while (around 10 minutes) to build all the project dependencies.
 The subsequent builds will be much faster.

 Using the docker file provided, you should now be in a running server, which has all requirements installed for Quix.
 As the running image is nothing more than the `quixpythonbaseimage` with your code folder mounted at `/app`, in order to get your application working, you’ll need to install your python requirements.

-You can do this using the following, executed in the `/app` folder
+You can do this using the following, executed in the `/app` folder:

 ``` bash
 python3 -m pip install -r requirements.txt --extra-index-url https://pkgs.dev.azure.com/quix-analytics/53f7fe95-59fe-4307-b479-2473b96de6d1/_packaging/public/pypi/simple/
 ```

 Use the resulting environment as you would your own machine, such as run your python application by executing `python3 main.py`

 !!! note